Snaacky/thewiki/docs/guides/quality.md

 *If you manage to complete it with a decent probability, feel free to join our [Discord](https://discord.gg/snackbox) to talk about it!*
 !!!

-A good benchmark for audio bitrates (stereo/2.0) is:
+A good benchmark for lossy audio bitrates (stereo/2.0) is:

 - 128 kbps for Opus
 - 160 kbps for AAC
 - 192 kbps for MP3

-For surround audio, multiply with the number of stereo pairs.
+For surround audio, multiply them by the number of stereo pairs.

 ## Subtitles